 oval Portuguese-cut amethyst - Georgiaoval Portuguese-cut amethyst - Georgia

-Amethyst is crystalline quartz in colors ranging from pale lilac to deep reddish purple.
-With a relatively high hardness of 7, the February birthstone is a fine facetable jewelry gem for all purposes.
+Amethyst is well-known for its beautiful purple colors.
+With a relatively high hardness of 7, this February birthstone is a fine facetable jewelry gem for all purposes.
 Lower grades of material can be cabbed, carved, and made into a great variety of beads and other ornamental objects.

 oval Portuguese-cut amethyst - Georgia